siriscmv/game-engine/README.md

 - This is a game engine developed using SDL2 in C++ for the course CSC581 - Game Engine Foundations at NC State in the Fall of 2024.
 - This repository is an import of the [original repository](https://github.ncsu.edu/yrajapa/GameEngine) from NCSU's GitHub Enterprise.
+- Only the source for the game engine is included in this repository.
+Sample code for a singleplayer game (Snake) is included below in this file.

 ## Running the Game